mariakarapetova/resume/README.md

 ## Career Summary:
 - 2 + years of experience in Software testing with exposure to the full development cycle from requirements.
-- Experienced in SDLC methodologies (Agile, Scrum and Waterfall)
+- Experience in SDLC methodologies (Agile, Scrum and Waterfall)
 - Expertise in performing different kinds of testing Functional, GUI, Backend, Regression, UAT.
 - Create test documentation using BRD, PRD, developer specifications, product design documents and similar benchmark products
 - Excellent in developing test plans, test strategy, test cases, test data, test checklists, defect tracking & reporting, preparing test summary report, and conducting status meetings.
-- Extensive experience in automation testing using Selenium WebDriver with Java.
+- Experience in automation testing using Selenium WebDriver with Java.
 - Write and executed SQL queries to validate and verify dataset.
 - Experience in Mobile Testing on iOS and Android platforms.
 - Strong experience in Cross browser, Cross platform Web testing.